Lukonii/xlf-compare-and-copy-missing-translations/README.md

 </trans-unit>
 ```
 <b>`<target></target>`</b> will be replaces with translated one. <b>`<target>Descripción</target>`</b>
+It will also work if <target> is missing by inserting that line.

 * donwload main.exe and run it
 * Enter the name of 'source.xlf', need-translation file